 This a customizable dish depending on what fish and vegetables you like.
 Any firm fish can be used and any vegetables of your choosing or just what you have in the fridge.
 If you find that you’re out of parchment paper, you an always use foil.
 This is a perfect, healthy weeknight dinner that can be packaged in the morning and baked off when you get home for dinner.

 Wondering what the stripy vegetable is in the pictures?
 That’s a purple carrot with a yellow center.
-I love the pop of color it added to the dish.
+Carrots come in other colors too and they make a lovely presentation and adds a great pop of color to the dish.

 - 2 small potatoes thinly sliced